RoboticsClubIITJ/ML-DL-implementation/README.md

    `python3 -m pip install numpy`          (For version 3)

-# Finding the Issues for the Choosen Repository
+# Finding "Issues" for the Choosen Repository

 * After logging into account and going to the respective Repository, Click on "Issues" button, located below the Title of Repository, as shown below.